Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Nonlinear Fourier Transform of Signals in Data Communications

 Next we study the locus of the discrete spectrum as a function of pulse separation for fixed amplitudes.
 If the amplitude of the sinc functions is increased sufficiently, eigenvalues appear off the real axis and form a locus as the distance between pulses varies.
-Fig.~\ref{fig:2sinc-delay}(a) shows the locus of eigenvalues of $y(t)=4\sinc(2t+\tau)+4\sinc(2t-\tau)$ as $\tau$ changes between zero to 5.
+Fig.~\ref{fig:2sinc-delay}(a) shows the locus of eigenvalues of $q(t)=4\sinc(2t+2\tau)+4\sinc(2t-2\tau)$ as $\tau$ changes between zero to 5.
 At $\tau=0$, eigenvalues are $\lambda_1=6j$, $\lambda_{2,3}=\pm 2.3618 + 0.6476i$ and $\lambda_{4,5}=\pm 3.2429 + 0.0815i$.
-As the distance between pulses is increased, $\lambda_1$ rapidly decreases, and at about $\tau=0.25$, where $\lambda_1=4.3j$, the eigenvalues with non-zero real parts are absorbed into the real axis at $\Re\lambda=-3$.
-As $\tau$ is further increased, $\lambda_1$ decreases further, until $\tau=0.4$ where $\lambda_1=2.4j$ and two new eigenvalues emerge at locations $\Re\lambda=\pm 3.12$ going up and towards the $j\omega$ axis.
-These eigenvalues return, before reaching the $j\omega$ axis, to be absorbed into the real axis, while new eigenvalues are generated again from the real axis.
+As the distance between pulses is increased, $\lambda_1$ rapidly decreases, and at about $\tau=0.2$, where $\lambda_1=4.27j$, the eigenvalues with non-zero real parts are absorbed into the real axis at $\Re\lambda=-3$.
+As $\tau$ is further increased, $\lambda_1$ decreases further, until $\tau=0.4$ where $\lambda_1=2.12j$ and two new eigenvalues emerge at locations $\Re\lambda=\pm 1.5$ going up and towards the $j\omega$ axis.
+There are also a large number of eigenvalues with small imaginary parts which arise from the real axis but return, before reaching the $j\omega$ axis, to be absorbed into the real axis, while new similar eigenvalues are generated again from the real axis.
 At $\tau=0.7$ eigenvalues are $\lambda=2j,\:\pm 1+j$.
 At some point, the newly created eigenvalues are not absorbed into the real axis, but they reach the $j\omega$ axis and collide.
-A collision occurs, for instance, at $\tau=1.05$.
-One of these eigenvalues goes down to be absorbed into the origin, and the other one, interestingly, goes up to be united with the maximum eigenvalue on the $j\omega$ axis (i.e., to create one eigenvalue with multiplicity two).
+For instance, at $\tau=1$ the two eigenvalues off the $j\omega$ axis rapidly travel towards the $j\omega$ axis and collide at $\tau=1.05$.
+One of these eigenvalues goes down to be absorbed into the origin, and the other one, interestingly, goes up to be united with the maximum eigenvalue on the $j\omega$ axis (\ie, to create one eigenvalue with multiplicity two).
 Increasing the distance further does not change the location of this eigenvalue, which from now is fixed at $\lambda=1.4j$, but just changes the pattern of lower level eigenvalues.
+At this point ($\tau=5$), the two sinc functions are separated in time.
 The collision does not occur when the amplitudes of the signals are smaller; see Fig.~\ref{fig:2sinc-delay} (b) for the locus of the eigenvalues when the amplitude of the two sinc functions is 2.

+\begin{remark} When eigenvalues seem to collide or unite together, the continuous spectrum develops delta-like spikes in its graph.
+This singularity (ill-conditioned eigenproblem) makes it difficult to determine eigenvalues accurately. \end{remark}